Lifestyle Internet Plans Launch

 • CTO rates up to 9.1%

-Three new "Getting the most out of" Help Center guides — written for Core, Home, and Edge plan customers — received 1,200+ combined views from 900+ users in early 2025.
+Supporting Help Center content also drove early engagement, with three “Getting the most out of” guides receiving 1,200+ combined views from 900+ users in early 2025.